khazelrigg/Willow/README.md

 4. Result outputs will be created as a folder in the working directory, use `cd results` to view the generated output

+---
+### Web demo
+A small web demo that shows an application of this program can be found [here](http://bl.ocks.org/khazelrigg/raw/287b2e8a648bf85313de686bfe7ed540/)

 ### License:
 This project is licensed under the Apache 2.0 license